scateu/tsv_edl.vim/README.md

 ```
 * Title
-Any line without EDL at the beginning is a comment.
+Any line without EDL in the beginning is a comment.

 ## SubSection
 EDL⇥00:00:01,000⇥00:00:05,000⇥|⎵image⎵|⇥subtitles….